 Percutaneous Gastrostomy (PEG)

 Percutaneous endoscopic gastrostomy (or PEG for short) is a procedure during which a flexible feeding tube is placed through the abdominal wall and into the stomach.
 PEG allows nutrition, fluids, and medications to be put directly into the stomach, bypassing the mouth and esophagus.
 Your physician may recommend a PEG placement if you’re experiencing problems with swallowing, lack of appetite, or if the inability to eat, drink, or swallow is impacting your nutrition.
+The PEG is placed during an upper endoscopy in the procedural area under sedation.

 Flexible Sigmoidoscopy